takuya-motoshima/metronic-extension/README.md

 All changes can be found [here](CHANGELOG.md).

 - [3.0.9] - The release of the package has not yet been determined.
+    - Changed the default width of lines in the line chart component (`components.LineChart`) from 3px to 1px.
     - Added Docker build and demo run environments.
         See the "How to build with Docker" and "How to start the demo with Docker" sections of [README.md](README.md) for details.
+    - Fixed a bug in the line chart component (`components.LineChart`) where the first tick of the X axis was missing when the option to display the y axis on the right side (`yAxisOpposite`) was enabled.
 - [3.0.8] - 2024/2/16
     - Added an option to the line chart component (`components.LineChart`) for the number of tick intervals to be displayed on the x-axis (`xAxisTickAmount`).
         The default is the number of data on the x-axis.